HorizonRobotics/alf/README.md

   <img src="alf/examples/async_ppo_bullet_humanoid.png" width = "300" height ="200" alt="Humanoid-training-curve"/> <img src="alf/examples/async_ppo_bullet_humanoid.gif" width = "300" height ="200" alt="Humanoid-video"/>

 ### DDPG
 * [FetchSlide (sparse rewards)](alf/examples/ddpg_fetchslide.gin).
 Need to install the [MuJoCo](https://www.roboti.us/index.html) simulator first.
 This example reproduces the performance of vanilla DDPG reported in the OpenAI's Robotics environment [paper](https://arxiv.org/pdf/1802.09464.pdf).
-Our implementation doesn't use MPI, but obtains (evaluation) performance on par with the original implementation. (*The original MPI implementation has 19 workers, each worker sampling a minibatch of size 256 from its replay buffer for computing gradients.
+Our implementation doesn't use MPI, but obtains (evaluation) performance on par with the original implementation. (*The original MPI implementation has 19 workers, each worker containing 2 environments for rollout and sampling a minibatch of size 256 from its replay buffer for computing gradients.
 All the workers' gradients will be summed together for a centralized optimizer step.
-Our implementation simply samples a minibatch of size 5000 from a common replay buffer per optimizer step.*) The training took about 1.5 hours with 20 parallel environments on a single GPU.
+Our implementation simply samples a minibatch of size 5000 from a common replay buffer per optimizer step.*) The training took about 1 hour with 38 (19*2) parallel environments on a single GPU.

   <img src="alf/examples/ddpg_fetchslide.png" width="300" height="200" alt="ddpg-fetchslide-training-curve"/> <img src="alf/examples/ddpg_fetchslide.gif" width="300" height="200" alf="ddpg-fetchslide-video"/>